antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 # Key Learnings

-By completing this chapter you have learned how to:
+By completing this chapter, I have learned how to:

-- Navigate the Microsoft Intune Admin Center
+- Navigate the Microsoft Intune Admin Center.
-- Understand the purpose of each major administrative area
+- Understand the purpose of each major administrative area.
-- Identify where devices, users and groups are managed
+- Identify where devices, users and groups are managed.
-- Locate application management
+- Locate application management.
-- Locate Endpoint Security
+- Locate Endpoint Security.
-- Locate reporting features
+- Locate reporting features.
-- Locate Tenant Administration
+- Locate Tenant Administration.

-This knowledge provides the foundation required for the practical configuration tasks performed in the following chapters.
+This chapter has provided me with a solid understanding of the Microsoft Intune Admin Center and prepared me for the practical configuration tasks covered in the following chapters.
 ---

 # Skills Developed

-By completing this chapter, the following skills were developed:
+Throughout this chapter, I developed practical experience in:

-- Microsoft Intune navigation
+- Navigating the Microsoft Intune Admin Center.
-- Endpoint management fundamentals
+- Understanding the purpose of the main administrative areas.
-- Administrative portal familiarity
+- Identifying where common administrative tasks are performed.
-- Microsoft Intune administration
+- Developing a basic understanding of endpoint management.
-- Technical documentation
+- Producing technical documentation using Markdown.

 ---